distantreading/compendium/README.md

 ## Section 1: Building ELTeC

 This section is dedicated to papers describing the process of designing and building the European Literary Text Collection (ELTeC) and encoding the texts contained in each corpus in XML-TEI.
-Many of these papers emerge from members of Working Group 1 in which this process was coordinated.
-The Working Group leads were Carolin Odebrecht, Lou Burnard, Borja Navarro Colorado and Martina Scholger.

 #### [In Search of Comity: TEI for Distant Reading](/p/comity.md)
 **Lou Burnard, Christof Schöch, Carolin Odebrecht**